-The other nuclear installations are research reactors and facilities of the nuclear fuel cycle and for the treatment and final disposal of radioactive waste.
-A uranium enrichment plant at Gronau and a fuel element fabrication plant at Lingen are in operation.
+The other nuclear installations are facilities of the nuclear fuel cycle and for the treatment and final disposal of radioactive waste.
+An uranium enrichment plant at Gronau and a fuel element fabrication plant at Lingen are in operation.
 The pilot reprocessing plant at Karlsruhe has been decommissioned and is in the process of being dismantled.
-It is intended to vitrify the highly radioactive solutions of fission products still present at this plant and, thus, prepare them for final disposal.
+It is intended to vitrify the highly radioactive solutions of fission products still present at this plant at the on-site vitrification plant and, thus, prepare them for final disposal.
+Further, the following facilities of the nuclear fuel cycle are in the decommissioning phase: the fuel fabrication plant NUKEM in Hanau, the two Siemens fuel fabrication plants with MOX and uranium sections - also in Hanau - and the facility for molybdenum production at the Rossendorf research site.
 A number of facilities in operation serve the purpose of interim storage of fuel elements as well as the treatment, conditioning and interim storage of radioactive waste.
-The licensing procedure for the pilot spent fuel conditioning plant was completed in December 2000 with the granting of the third partial construction license including the operation license.
-According to the agreement between the Federal Government and the power utilities of 14 June 2000, the use of the plant shall be limited to the repair of defective containers.
+The licensing procedure for the pilot spent fuel conditioning plant was completed in December 2000 with the granting of the third partial construction licence including the operation licence.
+According to the agreement between the Federal Government and the power utilities of 11 June 2001, the use of the plant shall be limited to the repair of defective containers.

 For the final storage of radioactive waste (except nuclear fuels), the Morsleben repository had been operated until September 1998.
-The plan approval procedure for the Konrad mine repository is being conducted for nearly 19 years now.
-The exploration works in the Gorleben mine are interrupted for at least 3, and at most 10 years.
+The plan approval procedure for the Konrad mine repository has been completed after 20 years with the plant approval decision.
+The exploration works in the Gorleben mine were interrupted in 2000 for at least 3, and at most 10 years.